Advice > Software engineering

 Now that you know what questions to expect, let's focus on how to prepare.
 It's no secret that the performance bar at Meta is high.
 Some people even go as far as quitting their job to prepare for interviews full-time.

-This is obviously extreme and not what we recommend doing, but it shows how much effort some candidates are ready to put in.
+This is extreme and not what we recommend doing, but it shows how much effort some candidates are ready to put in.
 We've listed the four steps we recommend taking to prepare as efficiently as possible below.

 5.1 Learn about Meta's culture